zetsux/flutter-firebase-awesome-notifications/README.md

 ## Description

 This is a repository for trying to integrate Firebase Notifications (Cloud Messaging) to Awesome Notifications in Flutter Mobile App Project.
-I used ios for the platform.
+I used ios for the platform by integrating APN (Apple Push Notification) into Firebase.

 ## Demo Video URL